GimmBO: Interactive Generative Image Model Merging via Bayesian Optimization: How do people merge adapters today?

 The combination of image styles is complex to describe, hard to predict, and exciting.
 On sites like Civitiai, users experiment with different selections of adapters and different merging coefficients to create and explore new styles that would otherwise be hard to achieve through prompt conditioning of the base model or with an individual existing adapter.
 The choice of merging coefficients $\alpha_i$ is non-trivial.
 People typically rely on trial and error: pick new $\alpha_i$ values with a slider or numeric entry, wait for a generated image, then iterate on their choice.
 Despite this painful process, there exist enough examples of successfully merged adapters to identify two common practices which guide our method's design.

 \paragraph{Sparsity} We collected the generated images hosted on Civitai and analyzed their provenance.
 Of the 20,780 images with sufficient meta data, we found that a strong majority are created using at least one adapter (68\%) and most of those are created by merging between two to nine adapters (69\%) (see inset example of a generation using a merge of two adapters and a bar graph of adapter counts across the collected images).
 We speculate that this reflects both a preference for interpretability and avoidance of technical issues such as model interference.
 We will leverage this sparsity to guide our optimization from an initial large and possibly crudely collected candidate set ($n=20-30$) to a small active set of adapters (those with non-zero merging coefficient $\alpha_i\neq 0$).
+Despite the heavy-tailed distribution of contributions (out of 3,533 users, top 1\% contribute 33.3\% of works and top 5\% 57.8\%), statistics remain consistent after removing the top 1\% and 5\% of users, indicating no significant bias.

 \paragraph{Coefficient magnitudes} By construction, a successfully trained fine-tuned adapter works well (in isolation) with unit magnitude ($\alpha=1$).
 Linear mode connectivity supports that values within or near $[0,1]$ will also behave well, diminishing the learned effect as $\alpha$ approaches zero.
-When merging $n$ adapters, not all combinations of merging coefficients in the entire $[0,1]^n$ hypercube will result in
+When merging $n$ adapters, not all combinations of

-meaningful generations.
+merging coefficients in the entire $[0,1]^n$ hypercube will result in meaningful generations.
 For example, the inset images generated by merging $n=20$ adapters produces a meaningful stylized image for a small sum of coefficients but loses coherence for a large sum.
 Analyzing the generated images from Civitai, we find that the sum of merging coefficients $\sum_{i=1}^n \alpha_i$ falls off quickly, with most sums falling between 1.0 and 3.0 (inset histogram).
 We speculate that the true feasible set of merging coefficients is fuzzy, hard to precisely define and adapter dependent.
 We nevertheless leverage our observation by modeling this feasible set with a coarse proxy geometry.
 We will show that enforcing coefficients to stay within this set during early stages and loosening the restriction later will improve convergence speed and final accuracy.